 A word on subject matter

-As I said, subject matter is the main way I will decide what to include.
-My audience is broad and so we don’t tend to get into deeply technical subjects.
+As I said, I am hoping not to have to reject anybody.
+But please remember, my audience is broad and so we don’t tend to get into deeply technical subjects.
 Some technical talk is fine, but remember this has to be accessible to everybody.

 But whatever your subject, try and make it applicable to as many people as possible.